minhpro/cs-notes/interview/exam.md

 c.
 Write a SQL query to show total number of products has ordered for each Supplier.

 **E10**.
-There is a group of students: three male and four female.
-The students go to visit Ho Chi Minh temple and they have to stand in a line.
+There is a group of students: three males and four females.
+The students go to visit the Ho Chi Minh temple and they have to stand in a line.
 How many ways do they stand such as no male standing next to other male?